 A DPIA is a process designed to describe the processing, assess the necessity and proportionality of a processing and to help manage the risks to the rights and freedoms of natural persons resulting from the processing of personal data.

 1. Who should carry out a DPIA?

 According to the GDPR provisions, it is for the controllers to perform a DPIA where required.

 DPIA should be carried out with the help of the Data Protection Officer (see here the duties of the DPO) where a DPO has been appointed and of any relevant processor(s).

 2. What data processing is subject to a DPIA?

 2.1.
 According to the GDPR

-Not any data processing is subject to a DPIA.
+Not all data processing is subject to a DPIA.
 According to article 35 GDPR, a DPIA is to be carried out when a data processing is likely to result in a high risk to the rights and freedoms of natural persons and in particular, when using new technologies.

 It shall be required in the case of:

 - Systematic and extensive evaluation of personal aspects relating to natural persons, which is based on automated processing, including profiling, and on which decisions are based that produce legal effects or significantly affect the natural person (e.g. scoring etc.)

 - Processing on a large scale of special categories of data or relating to criminal convictions and offences

 - Systematic monitoring of a publicly accessible area on a large scale

 2.2.
 EDPB guidelines and criteria

 The Data Protection Authorities of each Member State should release a list of the data processing subject to the DPIA (you can find the published list in the EDPB register here).
 The list may vary from one country to another and are not meant to be exhaustive.

 - Evaluation and scoring (performance at work, economic situation, personal preference, location etc.)

 - Automated decision making with legal effects or similarly significantly affects the data subject, especially, if it leads to the exclusion or discrimination against individuals (further explanations will be provided in the EDPB guidelines on profiling).